 Information for Voters

-Upcoming Elections - Statewide General Election (Presidential Election) on Tuesday, November 3
+Upcoming Elections – Special Election on Tuesday, May 4, 2021

-The next election in the City of Novi is the Statewide General Election on Tuesday, November 3, 2020.
-This election, in addition to the election of the President of the United States, includes State and County offices as well as school board members.
-More information on all candidates and ballot proposals can be located on the County Clerk's web page.
+The next election in the City of Novi is the Special Election on Tuesday, May 4, 2021.
+This election includes an Operating Millage Renewal Proposal for Northville Public Schools and affects voters in Precincts 16, 17, 24, and 25.
+More information on the ballot proposal can be located on the County Clerk's web page.
 Election results can be viewed on the County Clerk’s web page as well after 8:00pm on election night.

 Voters can still register in-person at the City Clerk's Office with proof of residency until 8:00pm on Election Day.